fabric8-launcher/launcher-ui-components/README.md

 Remarks:

-* For every new commit about this project `front-generator` that you want to test after the initial installation of the template, launching a new build on OpenShift is just required `oc start-build front-generator`
+* For every new commit about this project `front-generator` that you want to test after the initial installation of the template, launching a new build on OpenShift is just required `oc start-build front-generator-s2i`

 * If for any reasons, you would like to redeploy a new template, then you should first delete the template and the corresponding objects